By: Calvin Huynh | Macros Inc. Coach

 People often describe being sleep deprived as like being a zombie, but a more accurate description may be a demon.
 Your patience is thin, you’re irritable, and will be making decisions with little self control.

-Indeed, a recent review of studies found inadequate sleep causes higher appetite, cravings, and caloric intake (8).
+Indeed, a recent review of studies found inadequate rest causes higher appetite, cravings, and caloric intake (8).

-Being sleep deprived increases your stress and increased stress makes it harder to sleep (6,7).
+Being sleep deprived increases your stress and increased stress makes it harder to fall asleep (6,7).
 A vicious cycle that explains why sleep deprivation makes it so easy to neglect our diets and drown your face into a basket of cookies.

 How To Get Better Sleep

 For many of us, sleep is one of the missing components in our life.
 It enhances everything when you get 7-8 hours consistently, but any less than that, it starts to compound against you by compromising your health and fitness.